maciejhirsz/logos/book/src/examples/calculator.md

 ## 3. Parser

-While it is easy enough to manually implement a parser in this case (e.g. [Pratt parsing](https://en.wikipedia.org/wiki/Operator-precedence_parser#Pratt_parsing)), let's just use [`chumsky`](https://github.com/zesterer/chumsky) crate, which is one of the most popular parser generator libraries in Rust.
+While it is easy enough to manually implement a parser in this case (e.g., [Pratt parsing](https://en.wikipedia.org/wiki/Operator-precedence_parser#Pratt_parsing)), let's just use [`chumsky`](https://github.com/zesterer/chumsky) crate, which is one of the most popular parser generator libraries in Rust.

 ### 3.1 AST Definition